sebastienrousseau/dotfiles.github.io/docs/README.md

 ---
 description: The next generation of Bash configuration files for macOS, Linux and Windows.
 A collection of scripts, aliases, functions you can use to customize your shell.
 heroImage: /logo.svg
-heroText: Simply designed to fit your shell life
+heroText: Simply designed to fit your shell life.
 home: true
 lang: en-GB
 metaTitle: Dotfiles - Simply designed to fit your shell life (UK)